The Four-Stage OCM Course redesign has been completed.

 Man-made water hazards often appear somewhat artificial and they require significant expense to construct and maintain.
 There are some low areas on the course where water may once have been found but we wonder how a man-made water hazard would add to any hole or the play of the course.
 With so much sand, terrific natural undulation and vegetation, our preference is to utilize these features in the creation of enduringly interesting golf.

-Geoff Ogilvy, Michael Clayton, Mike Cocking and Ashley Mead of Ogilvy Clayton Cocking Mead (OCCM)
+Geoff Ogilvy, Mike Cocking and Ashley Mead of Ogilvy Cocking Mead (OCM)